Effective support and training are keys to the successful implementation of any curriculum.

 Online Implementation Training

-After initial implementation training, we recommend a series of follow-up training sessions.
-Explore domain-based topics such as mathematics, science, literacy and language development, and social-emotional learning, or take a deeper dive into adaptations.
-We’ll partner with you to determine the best combination of sessions for your team and will recommend a plan that meets your needs.
+Explore domain-based topics or take a deeper dive into adaptations.
+We’ll partner with you to determine the best combination of sessions for your team.

 Embracing the Change